iProzd/LAMBench/README.md

-# LAMBench (in development)
+# LAMBench

+> [!NOTE]
+> Please visit [**the OpenLAM project webpage**](https://www.aissquare.com/openlam?tab=Benchmark) for comprehensive information, interactive results, and community rankings.

 ## Overview

-LAMBench is a benchmarking tool designed to evaluate the performance of various machine learning interatomic potential models (MLIPs).
+**LAMBench** is a benchmark designed to evaluate the performance of machine learning interatomic potentials (MLIPs) across multiple domains.
 It provides a comprehensive suite of tests and metrics to help developers and researchers understand the generalizability of their machine learning models.

 Our mission is to: